diego-c/node-baka/README.md

 #### `-p, --password <password>`

-Decrypt the compressed file with the given password.
+Decrypt the compressed file with the given password, if necessary.

 # Installation